|

 Paint

-peeling refers to paint that does not long adhere to the surface.
+peeling refers to paint that does not adhere to the surface.

 It can appear in a wide range of geometries.
 It is usually